ecbaum/ugpm/README.md

 # Modified UGPM to read UxTS data

-This is based on upgm_demo.cpp and modified to read OxTS IMU data and integrate between a set of times.
+This is based on upgm_demo.cpp and modified to read OxTS IMU data and integrate between a set of sampling times and in this case frame times.

 The input is raw IMU data on the format